Linaro/lava/doc/v2/connections.rst

    connections but do not mean the same thing.

-.. note:: Avoid using constrained resources (like ``dpkg`` or ``apt``) from multiple tests (unless you take care with synchronisation calls to ensure that each operation happens independently).
+.. note:: Avoid using constrained resources (like ``dpkg`` or ``apt``) from multiple tests (unless you take care with synchronization calls to ensure that each operation happens independently).
 Check through the test definitions for installation steps or direct calls to ``apt`` and change the test definitions.